-A guided study tour of Palestine with emphasis upon historical, geographical and archaeological orientation on the various sites.
-4 semester hrs.
+A guided study tour of Palestine with emphasis upon historical, geographical, and archaeological orientation, and with a special emphasis on insights for biblical exposition that arise from a careful investigation of the various sites.
+3 semester hrs.
+P/F

 1040 Field Archaeology